lunogram/platform/docs/docs/how-to/users.md

 A user may be subscribed

 ## Reserved Properties
-Reserved properties are properties that are collected by default by our client libraries and are necessary in some capacity to fully utilize Parcelvoy.
+Reserved properties are properties that are collected by default by our client libraries and are necessary in some capacity to fully utilize Lunogram.

 #### Properties
-- `anonymous_id` (string): A random identifier assigned by Parcelvoy
+- `anonymous_id` (string): A random identifier assigned by Lunogram
 - `external_id` (string): Whatever unique identifier you use for your users
 - `email` (string): The primary email to reach a user by
 - `phone` (string): The primary phone number to reach a user by